What Happens if You Maxed Out Your Credit Card

 - The increased balance combined with the credit card interest may make paying your credit card off (or even down) much harder to do

 Allowing the balance on your credit card to increase to the point at which it’s maxing out is similar to a snowball turning into an avalanche.
 At first, the snowball seems small enough to catch.
 But as it picks up speed, it grows in size, gains momentum, and becomes harder and harder to keep up with.
 The speed, size, and momentum turn that tiny snowball into an unwieldy and dangerous avalanche.

 Here are more details about what can happen next:

 If you max out your credit card, your score doesn’t take a hit overnight unless you max out the card overnight.
 Rather, your score will decrease as your balance increases.

 Why does this happen?
 It’s because something called your credit utilization makes up a huge chunk of your credit score.
 (Credit utilization is the amount of debt you owe in comparison to the amount of credit that’s available to you.)
-Once that number goes over 30%, your credit score will start to go down.
+Once that number goes over 30%, your credit score can suffer.

 Your Credit Card Becomes Unusable

 This probably goes without saying, but it’s easy to forget in times of need.
 If you max out your credit card, you can’t use it anymore unless you pay down your balance.
 But if you aren’t able to make a purchase without the credit card, then presumably you won’t have the money to pay down the balance either.

 Credit cards are a tool that can be useful in emergencies.
 Don’t lose the tool because your balance creeped up to the max.
 And don’t forget that your balance picks up momentum as it grows, because that larger balance gets multiplied by the interest rate.

 If you have $10,000 in credit card debt, it’s not because you bought $10,000 worth of goods.
 It’s because you bought an amount over time that multiplied to $10,000 with the aid of high interest rates.